-raise awareness that female genital mutilation (FGM) affects girls particularly from north African countries and it is illegal to allow girls to undergo this practice either in this country or abroad;

-- ensure all school personnel are trained to recognise the symptoms of FGM; - ensure that all concerns regarding FGM and vulnerability to radicalisation are reported;
+- To raise awareness that female genital mutilation (FGM) affects girls particularly from north African countries and it is illegal to allow girls to undergo this practice either in this country or abroad. - To ensure that all concerns regarding FGM and vulnerability to radicalisation are reported.